-Shared ownership mortgages & schemes
+Shared Ownership mortgages

-Your ownership will be leasehold.
+Your ownership will be on a leasehold basis.

-How does shared ownership work?
+How does Shared Ownership work?

 You take out a mortgage to buy your share and you pay rent to the housing association every month on the portion they own.
 You'll still need to put down a deposit but, as you're buying less than a whole house, the deposit will be correspondingly smaller.